FlamingSpork/phonectf/solve_writeup.md

 Go to [https://phreaknet.org/bluebox/] and hold your phone's microphone near the computer's speakers while also recording the phone call, whether by holding a microphone up to the phone or using a software feature on your cellphone.
 Dial the phone call, press 1 (on your phone or on the DTMF Tone Generator on the website), listen for the dialtone, and click `A`.
-If everything's working correctly, you'll hear a series of beeps that repeats three times.  ***TODO: link to the recording*** Run the recording of the beeps through a TDD decoder to get the flag ***TODO: find more than just minicom***
+If everything's working correctly, you'll hear a series of beeps that repeats three times.  ***TODO: link to the recording*** Run the recording of the beeps through a TDD decoder, such as (minimodem)[http://www.whence.com/minimodem/] or (TTY Angel)[http://www.ciscounitytools.com/Applications/General/TTYAngel/TTYAngel.html] to get the flag.

 ### Flag
 `FLA$HG0RDONOVERRID3`